 Our 10 a.m. departure on Tuesday morning meant that we had a chance of getting through Rogny and the 6 "up" locks that follow in quick succession prior to the noon-1 p.m. lunch hour.

-The main question of the day was how far to go?
+The main question of the day was "how far to go?"
 We were through the last "up" locks on the Briare Canal, and thus at the summit of the canal, by noon.
 Six locks going down and a few more kilometers would have had us in Ouzouer, the next town with a good mooring, but the weather made us "cry uncle" and stop for the day.
-Rain wasn't the problem this time--summer had finally decided to make an appearance and the very warm temperatures made stopping a much more appealing proposition than pressing ahead in the heat.
+Rain wasn't the problem this time--summer had finally decided to make an appearance, and the very warm temperatures made stopping a much more appealing proposition than pressing ahead in the heat.

-We were moored for the day by Lake Gazonne, one of the lakes,
+We were moored for the day by Lake Gazonne, one of the lakes, ponds, and reservoirs that supply water to the Canal de Briare.

 Temperatures in the high 80's were forecast for Wednesday and Thursday as well, which factored into our cruising decisions.
 Basically, how much did we want to cruise and when?
 Also entering into the calculations was some advance "scouting" information from Lisette and Ian about the mooring possibilities in the town of Briare (the last town on its namesake canal and gateway to the next canal on the Bourbonnais Route, the Canal lateral a la Loire).
 Our lakeside mooring was just upstream of the first lock that would start taking us down toward the Loire River.
 This made it very easy for us to try to "beat the heat" by cruising as early as possible in the day on Wednesday.